Does Your SBA Operating Agreement Comply With the Rules Under 13 CFR 121.103? If Not, You Can Lose Your Contract.

 SBA OHA has made the longstanding legal decision that when it comes to compliance with substantive 8(a) BD requirements, under 13 C.F.R.
 Part 124, such issues are beyond the scope of an area office’s subject matter jurisdiction.
 If there are concerns, then the area office must seek resolution by referring the question to the Office of Business Development for further review and investigation.

-For additional questions or help with affiliation and decisions about the SBA negative control definition and meaning under 13 CFR 121.103, call our small business size protest lawyers at 1-866-601-5518.
+For additional questions or help with affiliation in your SBA operating agreement and decisions about the negative control rights vs positive control definition under 13 CFR 121.103, call our small business size protest lawyers at 1-866-601-5518.
 FREE INITIAL CONSULTATION.